 The Apple iPad is an incredible device -- a powerful, lightweight tablet computer that can go everywhere with you.
 With its much larger screen, you can more comfortably do things that would be difficult on a phone.
 If my 14 year-old self saw this back in the 1970s, I would think the Star Ship Enterprise must also be orbiting Earth.

-Although an iPad can't really replace a regular laptop or desktop computer for some uses, it certainly complements one.
+Although an iPad can't really replace a regular laptop or desktop computer for every use, it certainly complements one.
 You can do a number of things on the iPad that you previously did on your laptop or desktop and, maybe, some new things as well.

 And you can do those things from a more comfortable posture seated on a sofa or plush chair rather than at your computer desk.